henrhie/Note.js/README.md

 ## Markdown 📒

 Note.js supports Markdown for you to document your code and share insights with others 🥰.

+Should you close you webview whether accidental or intentional, you can bring it back up by opening the command palette and enter the command `show webview`.

 ## Acknowledgement